spaceml-org/floodmapper/tutorial/02b_SETUP_VM.md

      cd floodmapper/tutorial
      conda env create -f floodmapper.yml -n floodmapper
      ```
-     This will take a a few minutes to run - now is a good time to
+     This will take a few minutes to run - now is a good time to
      take a tea break!

  1. Activate the new environment as a test: